 Healing beyond medicine: Donors make pet and music therapy possible at Baptist Health Hardin

-One of the most touching examples of the fund’s impact is the Kira Chandler Pet Therapy Program, created in loving memory of Kira, who was diagnosed with a rare and aggressive brain tumor at age seven.
+One of the most touching examples is the Kira Chandler Pet Therapy Program, created in loving memory of Kira, who was diagnosed with a rare and aggressive brain tumor at age seven.
 Throughout her treatment, visits from therapy animals lifted her spirits and brought moments of joy – a comfort that many patients with pediatric illness, cancer, anxiety, pain, cardiovascular disease or dementia also experience through pet therapy today.

 To honor her inspiring life and the healing power of animals, Kira’s grandparents, David and Sherry Chandler, made a heartfelt gift to establish this program.
 Because of their generosity, patients and families at Baptist Health Hardin now benefit from the calming and optimistic presence of certified therapy animals, which physicians can even include as part of a patient’s treatment plan.